Return to Home Page

 Hobbyists sometimes search for old railcars to refurbish.
 Once a motorcar is located, they either repair them to running condition or restore the cars to their original production floor condition.
 CVRTC members enjoy all facets of this hobby, from helping each other find railcars to lending a hand in restoring the cars and then running them.

 The North American Rail Car Operators Association (NARCOA) is a national organization which encourages safe and responsible operations in Canada, Mexico and the USA, by providing safety rules, operator certification, etc. NARCOA members become certified operators by studying the NARCOA operator's safety manual and by passing a written test administered by NARCOA.
-The Cotton Valley Rail Trail Club is not affiliated with NARCOA, although some members do belong to both organizations.
+The Cotton Valley Rail Trail Club is a NARCOA affiliate, and some members do belong to both organizations.

 CVRTC members regularly operate their motor cars on the Wolfeboro to Sanbornville, NH rail line.
 CVRTC operates from Fernald Station.
 The station is located approximately 3 miles East of downtown Wolfeboro, NH on Route 109.